We suggest that locals walk the route of the planned eastern Westbury bypass, as we have often done. The

 All of this would be irreparably harmed by a bypass.
 Plus a risk to our water.

 There are also good views of the Westbury White Horse from upper Newtown, which also happens to be where an eastern bypass

 The existing official viewing position is down on the Bratton Road, where there is a modest gravelled parking

 area.
 The planned route for the eastern bypass went through this viewing place too.
 Possibly it was

 intended to redevelop it as a bypass service area.
 We read elsewhere that an eastern bypass would have been

 useful for visitors to Wiltshire, as they could have convenient views of the Westbury Escarpment and White Horse from their

-cars, without stopping.
+cars, without pausing.

-Who else has also walked in the area of the proposed Glenmore Link Road?
+But who else has also walked in the area of the proposed Glenmore Link Road?